-Before deciding which design to build locally as the Wirraway, CAC were asked to import two different prototypes from North American Aviation (NAA) for evaluation in a “fly-off”.
+Before deciding which design to build locally as the Wirraway, CAC were asked by the Air Board to import two different prototypes from North American Aviation (NAA) for evaluation in a “fly-off”.

 Here’s a quick summary:

-The first aircraft imported was the NA-16-1A (charge code NA-32) was a fixed-gear trainer with a direct-drive Pratt & Whitney Wasp R-1340 driving a two-bladed propeller.
-The newspapers of the day commonly referred to it as the “NA-16” (a little misleading, since the NA-16 was a different aircraft, but they didn’t really understand that, and the name stuck).
+The first aircraft imported was the NA-16-1A (also known by its NAA accounting code, NA-32), a fixed-gear trainer with a direct-drive Pratt & Whitney Wasp R-1340 driving a two-bladed propeller.
+The newspapers of the day commonly referred to it as the “NA-16” (however this was a little misleading, since the NA-16 was actually a different aircraft, but they didn’t really understand that, and the name stuck in popular usage).

 The drawing below shows these two aircraft compared with the Mk I Wirraway.